schollz/heartbpm/README.md

 ### Useful notes.

-- If you are having trouble getting your pulse connected, try moving the pulse sensor just a little bit (1/8").
+- If you are having trouble getting your pulse connected, try moving the pulse sensor just a little bit along your finger (1/8").
 Sometimes if its not over your vein it will be harder to detect.
 Once its in the right spot it will stay there nicely, though!
 - If you are getting background noise its because the synthesizers are powered off your computer which (unless is battery operated) tends to have a noisy power supply.
 I highly recommend getting an [audio isolator](https://www.amazon.com/gp/product/B06XQYN77L/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B06XQYN77L&linkCode=as2&tag=scholl-20&linkId=ef5f1fd6a1f83b3fbbcabd242e4ff4cc) to remove this noise.

 ### Enjoy!

 Hope this is useful for you, and hope you can create something new!
 If you are interested in the music I've created, check out [my Bandcamp](https://infinitedigits.bandcamp.com) or just search `infinite digits` on any streaming platform.

+# License

+MIT